Angular: Structured introduction

 - Observables and RxJS

-To improve our application, we introduce services and use dependency injection to increase testability:
+To improve our Angular application, we introduce services and use dependency injection to increase testability:

 - Types of providers

-Then we look at the many details of components and find out how data binding really works for components.
+Then we’ll look at the many details of components, learning how data binding really works for components.

-We use the knowledge gained to create additional components that communicate with each other.
-This makes our application modular and easier to maintain:
+We use the knowledge we gain to create more components that communicate with each other.
+This will make our application modular and more maintainable:

 - Communication between components